gigya/cdc-starter-kit/docs/install.md

 ## 1. Create site in Gigya console

-    (You can skip this step if you already have a site configured and the Api Key ready to use.)
+    (You can skip this step if you already have a site configured and the API Key ready to use.)

    1. Access your Gigya Console from [https://console.gigya.com]() with your credentials.

-   2. If you have site creation capabilities, in the main screen, click on **Create Site**.
+   2. If you have site creation capabilities, on the main screen, click on **Create Site**.

    ![Create Site](img/readme/2-create-site-v2.png)